 Photo: Christina Emilie

-Rafael’s efforts to ensure worker rights included co-sponsorship of the nation’s first “Right to Disconnect" bill, introduced in New York City in 2019, which would give workers at companies with more than 10 employees the right to not respond to electronic work communications after business hours.
-As chair of the City Council’s Committee on Consumer Affairs and Business Licensing, he oversaw the implementation of NYC's successful Paid Sick Leave Law.
+Espinal's notable contributions include the co-sponsorship of the 2019 "Right to Disconnect" bill, granting workers the right to disconnect from electronic communications outside business hours.
+As the chair of the City Council’s Committee on Consumer Affairs and Business Licensing, Espinal played a pivotal role in successfully implementing NYC's Paid Sick Leave Law.

-Rafael’s other legislative accomplishments on the City Council include negotiating a $250 million comprehensive investment plan for his district, one of New York’s most underserved.
-The New York Times Editorial Board said in 2019, “In a 51-member body, Mr. Espinal has been a standout.”
-Time Out magazine named him a New Yorker of the Year in 2017 for leading the repeal of New York’s “no dancing" Cabaret Law—which had been used to target black-owned clubs, gay bars, and underground establishments since the Prohibition Era—and the establishment of the city’s new Office of Nightlife.
+Espinal's knack for negotiation is also evident in his securing of a $250 million comprehensive investment plan for his district, one of New York’s most underserved.
+His exceptional work was recognized by The New York Times Editorial Board, stating, “In a 51-member body, Mr. Espinal has been a standout.”
+Time Out magazine also dubbed him a New Yorker of the Year in 2017, applauding his successful efforts in repealing the discriminatory "no dancing" Cabaret Law and establishing the new Office of Nightlife.